oorb/oorb/python/README.rst

 In order to provide compatibility with the underlying FORTRAN library, only use double values (``dtype=np.double``) and set the corresponding order for the array (``order='F'``).
-Angles have to be provided in radians, not in degrees; epochs have to be provided as modified Julian dates.
+Note that contrary to the formats for input and output used in the Fortran version of OpenOrb, here the orbital angles have to be provided in radians, not in degrees.
+Epochs have to be provided as modified Julian dates.

 The following example defines a single orbit: